ahmad12hamdan99/Rovers_vs_Cars/README.md

 # Rovers_vs_Cars
 In this project we tackle the segmentation task using two of the most famouse models Yolov8 and Mask RCNN.
-This repo could work as simple guide with code for anyone in the process of learning how to use these models with a custome datasets.
+This repo could serve as simple guide with code for anyone in the process of learning how to use these models with a custome datasets.

 ---